 And then in 2019, the Ricoh was resurrected by some miracle or other – read more..

 December 2013: A small windfall brought the opportunity to enlarge my photographic scope with the Panasonic Lumix G6.
-As a Micro Four Thirds DSLM camera it is still quite portable and lovely to handle but I confess that after all this time, we are still getting to know one another
+As a Micro Four Thirds DSLM camera it is still quite portable and nice to handle with lots of bells and whistles to get to grips with.

 December 2017: I wanted the chance to play at instant photography too and chose a reconditioned Polaroid Spectra – slightly more squat than square images for landscape/portrait and has some additional switches for effects such as double exposures.
-I take it out on special occasions as the film is expensive and it seems made for certain scenarios -see Jamming with a Polaroid Spectra
+For special occasions as the film is expensive and it seems made for certain scenarios -see Jamming with a Polaroid Spectra

 Postscript: In 2019 Polaroid Originals announced they are no longer going to make film for the Polaroid Spectra so my last 2 remaining cassettes are like gold dust waiting for some special moment.